sam5ez/SecureWitness/README.txt

 should work with all file types the decryptor needs to know the file type in order to change it and use the file

+for gui:

+type the respective input and output filenames into the text boxes for the desired action click the button to perform the task created files will show up in folder needed files must be in the same folder